 Lemon drop yellow flowers.
 The ruffled edging of the petals creates a stunning display.

-1. When the Begonia tuber begins to shoot in August/September keep the soil just moist, watering as the soil begins to dry.
+1. When the Begonia tuber begins to shoot in August/September keep the soil just moist, watering only as the soil begins to dry.

-2. When the plants are actively growing and flowering, saturate the pot (avoiding the stem and leaves), then allow the soil to dry out before watering again.
+2. When the plants are actively growing and flowering, saturate the pot (avoiding the stem and leaves), then allow the soil to almost dry out before watering again.
 This is important because if it is kept constantly wet it can breed fungal or bacterial infections and cause tuber rot.

 3. When the Begonia tuber is dormant (winter), you need not water at all, they can be left be until around August/September when the new growth begins.

 In pots or hanging baskets it is important that you don't rely on the potting mix for fertiliser, as it limited so should be supplemented with a liquid or pelletised fertiliser during the growing season.